 Starting Rhubarb From Seedlings

 Although it is possible to grow rhubarb from seed, planting rhubarb crowns is the preferred method.
 Be sure to space the crowns about 4 feet apart from one another so they have plenty of room to grow as they mature and fill in.
 Plant them no more than 2 inches below the surface in a garden bed that has been dug out, enriched with compost, and loosened.
 These holes should be large, about the size of a bushel basket.

 In What Zone Does Rhubarb Grow Best?

-Rhubarb grows best in USDA plant hardiness zones 3 through 8.
+Rhubarb grows best in USDA plant hardiness zones 3 through 7 or 8.
 As a cool-weather plant, it doesn't care for very hot climates and really prefers a maximum temperature of somewhere around 75 degrees.
 That said, it's possible to grow it in warmer areas, but the harvest period may be shorter, and the plant will not return again the next season.
-Generally, those living in zones 9 and above will need to treat this vegetable as an annual.
+Generally, those living in zones 9 and warmer will need to treat this vegetable as an annual.